Charles Alston (gridiron football): Early career

 Alston attended Central High School in Washington, D.C.
 While a student at Central, Alston received accolades as both a high school football and high school basketball player.
 On the football team, Alston played as an offensive lineman and was selected for the 1995 All-County team as a junior.
 In the same academic year, Alston played as a center in basketball and was selected to the All-County second-team.
 Alston later studied at Marshall University before being recruited to the Bowie State Bulldogs of Bowie State University in 2001.

 At Bowie State, Alston continued to play both football and basketball.
 Due to the September 11 attacks, the final football game of the Bulldogs' season was delayed to the same day as the first game of the basketball season.
-Alston played in both games, becoming the first college athlete to play in both an NCAA football and basketball game in the same day.
+Alston played in both, becoming the first college athlete to play in both an NCAA football and basketball game in the same day.
 In November 2001, Alston was named to the Central Intercollegiate Athletic Association (CIAA) All-Conference team.

 In 2002, Alston was named a pre-season Division II All-American and was also named as a team captain for Bowie State.
 Alston made a tackle for a loss on the final play of a post-season game against the Virginia State Trojans, resulting in the Bulldogs receiving the CIAA East Division title.
 The Bulldogs lost to the Fayetteville State Broncos in the CIAA title game.
 While the Bulldogs were invited to play in the Pioneer Bowl against the Tuskegee Golden Tigers, the bowl game was later cancelled due to funding issues.
 Alston finished the regular season in 2002 with over 60 tackles.